build-on-aws/content/posts/how-good-are-ai-companions-it-depends/index.md

 ---
 title: "How Good Are AI Coding Companions?
-"It Depends!"
+'It Depends!'"
 description: Practical guide for using an AI Coding assistant and improve your productivity.
 tags:
   - java